 Waterbird Photo Albums

-A small album featuring grebe and flamingos.
-Grebes occupy freshwater habitat in summer and marine waters in winter while flamingos prefer saline, brackish or alkaline waterbodies.
+The photo album features grebe and flamingos.
+Grebes occupy freshwater habitat in summer and marine waters in winter while flamingos prefer saline, brackish or alkaline water bodies.

 This album display rails, coots and cranes which have a worldwide distribution, except for polar regions and waterless deserts.
 Habitat includes wetlands, grassland, forest and dense scrub.

 The Ramsar Convention lists the species of birds that are “ecologically dependent upon wetlands” and takes a whole-taxon approach in defining these waterbird families.
 However, the holistic approach does result in the inclusion of a few non-wetland species such as some seabirds and stone curlews.
 I follow J Boyd’s Taxonomy in Flux Checklist to map the Ramsar Convention list into to the two waterbird groups of Aves Orders.
 And to resolve some non-wetland bird inconsistencies.
 The non-Aequornithes taxonomic branch follows:

 Waterbirds (others) album page also has five Aves Orders as follows:

 (a) Charadriiformes (Waders/Shorebirds and Gulls).
 This order includes Auks.
 These are part of the Penguin and Auks Album;

 (c) Podicipediformes (Grebes);